 So what’s this about a fridgewasher?
-Now that you know my disdain for dishwashers (sorry future love, that is going to be your chore), we can discuss my newest, probably strangest habit of storing dirty dishes in the fridge.
+Now that you know my disdain for dishwashers (sorry future husband, that is going to be your chore), we can discuss my newest, probably strangest habit of storing dirty dishes in the fridge.
 When I moved into my place, the unit had sat empty for a few months and there was a german cockroach problem in the neighboring units.
 Despite moving in to a clean, empty place, the roaches were already calling it home sweet home.
 In the past when I was staying with my Aunt, I laughed about all of the non-perishable foods she kept in her fridge, like pasta.
 When I asked her why, she said she did it to keep roaches out of her apartment after a prior roach infestation experience.
 Apparently they don’t like the cold and their icky little creepy crawly legs can’t open a refrigerator door.
 Little did I know that soon I would be storing everything in my fridge too.
 Look whose laughing now!
 Not the roaches, that’s for sure.

 These buggers are relentless and pretty indestructible.
 No matter how clean a place is, they can survive for an eternity, literally, off of a single drop of water.
 I had been good about cleaning my dishes right after using them but hey, life gets hectic and crazy in pleasant and unpleasant ways so I didn’t always have the time, or energy, to clean them right away.
 I started storing the dirty dishes in the fridge to make my home as inhospitable to roaches as possible, with the intention to get the dishes cleaned at some point that day.